genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 Compile with: javac GvbJavaDaemon.java

+## The ZOS DLL JNIASM

+This DLL provides the communications between Java and assembler.

+Build with: makejni2

 ## Assembling and linking GVBUR70 and other assembler written portions

 The JCL asmjv.jcl assembles GVBUR70, GVBJ2ENV and TSTUR70. lnkjv.jcl link edits these modules.